zoolanders/documentation/src/essentials-for-yootheme-pro/forms/getting-started.md

 Finally, set a Form Submit Button element and submit the form inputting a name and email.
 If the submission is successful a modal will be greeting you with a personalized message!
 Additionally, two emails have been sent and the submitted data saved to a CSV file.
 Good job!

 ::: tip
-When an element is enabled as a Form Area, the form Configuration panel becomes available in the Advanced Tab settings, and a Form Area Icon will be displayed to mark the area as enabled.
-Notice that the Icon acts as a shortcut as well, if you click it, it will open the Form Area configuration panel directly.
+When a section or column is enabled as a Form Area an `paper-airplane` icon will be displayed in the Builder to mark the element as submission ready.
+The icon acts as a shortcut as well, if you click it, it will open directly the Form Area configuration panel.
 :::